franciscocardoso/release-manager/README.md

 Produces an output with a list of:
 - PRs merged on the base branch that are missing in the given branch;
+- Merged commits on the base branch that are picked on the given branch but are not covered in this step;
 - Unmerged commits on the base branch that are picked on the given branch;

 ```